microsoft/alguidelines/content/_index.md

 ## Business Central Design Patterns & Best Practices

-This site is meant to house some of the community's knowledge about Business Central AL Development best practices, particularly around hosting Design Patterns.
+This site is meant to house some of the community's knowledge about Microsoft Dynamics 365 Business Central AL Development best practices, particularly around hosting Design Patterns.

 ### What are Design Patterns?